leohackerman/hello_webapp/README.md

 <a href="http://34.75.248.3">http://34.75.248.3</a>

+*For more in-deepth info, check the official guide <a href="https://cloud.google.com/kubernetes-engine/docs/tutorials/hello-app">here</a>

 ## Stress tests

 Stress tests are included within the project under tests/locus.
 They use <a href="https://locust.io/">Locus</a> for  simulating simultaneus user's interactions.